-The remaining tests are of equal importance and will be conducted based on availability of resources.
-The adhesive properties will be tested by applying a tension force on the hydrodissection fluid in the gelled state.
+The adhesive properties can be tested by applying a tension force on the hydrodissection fluid in the gelled state.
 Because the solution will be used in vivo at 37°C, the experimentation must be conducted in a temperature regulated environment.
-The design for the test is shown in Figure 17; this method was previously reported by Barakat et al. [37].
+The design for the test is shown in Figure 21; this method was previously reported by Barakat et al. [24].
 The search for other methods for adhesion testing is being conducted; however, thus far, this seems like the most viable option.

-Figure 17 - A schematic of the adhesion test reported by Barakat et al. Modifications may be made to this design.
+Figure 21 - A schematic of the adhesion test reported by Barakat et al. Modifications may be made to this design.
 A piece of tissue is secured on top of a glass vial; two of these are formed, one is secured to an adjustable plate (B) and one to the balance.
 A gel (A) is placed between the two pieces of tissue.
 The diameter of the tissue/gel must be recorded for calculations.
-A mass (C) is place on the otherside of the balance; additional weight is added until the gel and tissue separate.
-From this a stress can be determined as Force/Area = $4mg/\pi d^2$ .
+A mass (C) is place on the other side of the balance; additional weight is added until the gel and tissue separate.
+From this a stress can be determined as Force/Area = $4mg/\pi d^2$.
 Where m is the mass, g is the gravitational force, and d is the diameter.
-Image from [37].
+Image from [24].